1,000+ Opportunities

 Decolonization Roundtable UMN Conversations at Northrop Visionary Community Fellowship Research and Creative Collaboratives Human in the Data Summer Graduate Fellowship IAS Administered Projects Center for Canon Expansion and Change (CCEC) Community-Engaged Food and Environmental Justice Studies Hub The Environmental Stewardship, Place, and Community Initiative Global Humanities Institute 2026: Indigenous Mobilities, Tourism, and Racial Capitalism IAS Faculty Fellowship Application IAS Interdisciplinary Doctoral Fellowship Application IAS Research and Creative Collaborative Proposal Human in the Data Summer Graduate Fellowship Application Imagine Fund Special Events Grant Proposal

-Based on current listing details, eligibility includes: Tenured or tenure-track faculty, faculty with full-time salaried continuous fixed-term appointments, or Academic Professional staff at the University of Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tenured or tenure-track faculty, faculty with full-time salaried continuous fixed-term appointments, or Academic Professional staff at the University of Minnesota.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 12, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Imagine Fund Special Events Grant Proposal are due October 12, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.